bfrg/vim-jqplay/README.md

 buffer.
 The command will open an interactive session in a new tab page using a new scratch buffer as input.
-Running <kbd>:JqplayScratch!</kbd> with a bang will force the `-n/--null-input` option and open an interactive session without using any source buffer.
+Running <kbd>:JqplayScratch!</kbd> with a bang will force the `-n/--null-input` option and open an interactive session without using any input buffer.
 This is useful when you don't need any input to be passed to jq.